juanzotes/RurIm-Escape/README.md

 # RurIm Escape [Early Stage Research]
-Municipal-scale Demographic Analysis of Rural Spain (1996–2024) Mostrar imagen
+*Municipal-scale Demographic Analysis of Rural Spain (1996–2024)*
-Mostrar imagen
-Mostrar imagen

-⚠️ Project Status: Core demographic analysis complete.
-Socioeconomic variable integration and land cover analysis in progress.
+⚠️  **Project Status:** Core demographic analysis complete.
+Integration of socioeconomic, service accessibility, and agricultural variables in progress.
+Land cover analysis awaiting Corine 2024 release.

-📋 Project Overview
+##📋 Project Overview
 RurIm Escape investigates demographic shifts in Spanish rural municipalities and their potential relationship with land use changes.
 This repository contains the demographic analysis pipeline for a larger research project examining neo-rural migration patterns accelerated by remote work adoption post-COVID-19.

+**Research Design: Two-Scale Temporal Analysis** **Phase 1 - Macro-temporal Context (1996–2024):**
+Establish baseline demographic trends over 28 years to identify long-term patterns of rural depopulation and repopulation.
+**Phase 2 - Focal Period Analysis (2018–2024):**
+Zoom into recent years to detect neo-rural migration signals potentially linked to COVID-19 pandemic and remote work normalization.

-Current Research Questions
+**Current Research Questions**

-Which Spanish municipalities experienced significant population growth between 1996 and 2024?
+1. Which Spanish municipalities experienced significant population growth across the full 28-year period (1996–2024)?
+2. Do these municipalities show accelerated growth in the recent period (2018–2024) compared to historical trends?
-What are the demographic characteristics (sex ratio, density) of these municipalities?
+3. What are the demographic characteristics (sex ratio, density, age structure) of repopulation hotspots?
-[Future] How do these demographic shifts correlate with land use changes?
+4. [Future] How do demographic shifts correlate with changes in service accessibility, economic conditions, and agricultural structure?
+5. [Future] Can land use changes (2018–2024) be detected and linked to these multivariate socioeconomic patterns?

 🛠️ Technical Stack